10 Must-Do Experiences That Will Make You Fall in Love with Japan

 Mount Fuji is an inspiration to many artists, and it is found in many paintings and souvenirs.
 There are also special tours where guides take you to unique places with the most beautiful views of Mount Fuji.

-6. Explore Japan by bullet train
+6. Explore Japan by Bullet Train

 Shinkansen bullet trains organize public transport in Japan very well.
 They are operated by Japan Railways, and the lines connect all parts of the country.
 Bullet trains’ speed is up to 320 km an hour (almost 200 miles an hour).

 You can discover Japan via nine Shinkansen lines that connect the most prominent cities, like Tokyo, Osaka, Nagoya, Fukuoka and Kyoto.
-Tickets for bullet trains can be bought at ticket machines or offices, and online.
+Tickets for bullet trains can be bought at ticket machines or offices and online.

-You are allowed two pieces of luggage with you on the bullet train.
+You are allowed two pieces of luggage on the bullet train.
 Also, trains have space for passengers in wheelchairs, as well as elevators and escalators.
 Trains in the Shinkansen network are safe, comfortable and arrive on time.

-7. Sleep in small capsule hotels
+7. Sleep in Small Capsule Hotels

 If you are looking for low-budget accommodation in Japan, capsule hotels are an interesting option.
 Capsule hotels are mostly located around train stations, and some have segregated areas for men and women.

-8. Taste the specialties of Japanese cuisine
+8. Taste the Specialties of Japanese Cuisine

 The first association with Japanese food is probably sushi.
 This dish is a trademark of Japanese cuisine and the most famous Japanese dish in the world.
-The combination of rice, fish and vegetables, with a beautiful arrangement, is a dish that the Japanese adore.
-In Japan, you can eat Oshi sushi, Nigiri sushi, Temaki sushi, etc.

-The second-most-famous Japanese dish is ramen.
-This dish consists of soup, ramen noodles and additions like mushrooms, eggs or chicken.
 In addition to sushi and ramen, miso soup is often eaten in Japan.
 Other famous Japanese dishes you should try are shabu-shabu, katsudon, kare raisu and tempura.

 When it comes to Japanese drinks, make sure to try sake.
 It is an alcoholic beverage made from rice.
 Drinking green tea, of course, goes without saying.

-9. Learn more about Japanese shrines and temples
+9. Learn More About Japanese Shrines and Temples

 The Japanese people are very respectful of their heritage.
-A large number of tourists visit Shinto shrines and Buddhist temples that you can find all over Japan.
-The most famous shrines and temples in Japan are the Sensoji Temple in Tokyo and Todaiji Temple in Nara, as well as the Fushimi Inari shrine in Kyoto.
+A large number of tourists visit Shinto shrines and Buddhist temples, which you can find all over Japan.

 You will recognize shrines by wooden torii gates.
 You must follow the rules of conduct when visiting shrines and temples.

 Some temples are used as monasteries.
 Each temple also has rooms where sacred objects, like statues of Buddha, are stored.
 There are also lecture halls for teaching.
-The most famous Buddhist temples in Japan are Kinkaku-Ji, Hokoku-Ji and Kiyomizu-Dera temple.

-10. Experience completely different areas in Tokyo
+10. Experience Completely Different Areas in Tokyo

 The capital of Japan has more than 20 million people and many areas with exciting places to visit.